FlameBun/huffman/README.md

 <pre>
 ./huff -c < InputFile.txt > OutputFile
 </pre>
 In the command shown above, `InputFile.txt` is the file to be compressed and `OutputFile` is the name of the compressed file. `OutputFile` will be created if it does not exist or truncated if it does exist.
+I/O redirection is useful because the program does not see any of the redirection commands; redirection is handled solely by the shell.

 ## Notes
-* `-b` is meant to be paired with `-c`.
+* `-b` is meant to be optionally paired with `-c`.
 Without specifying a block size via `-b`, the default block size is 65536.
 * The smaller the block size, the weaker the compression.
-On the other hand, the higher the block size, the stronger the compression.
+On the other hand, the larger the block size, the stronger the compression.